Jules Ferry: Colonial expansion

 After the military defeat of France by Prussia in 1870, Ferry formed the idea of acquiring a great colonial empire, principally for the sake of economic exploitation.
-In 1882, as Minister of Public Instruction, he decided to create a mission to explore the Regency of Tunisia.
+In 1882, as minister of public instruction, he decided to create a mission to explore the Regency of Tunisia.
 The expedition was headed by the botanist Ernest Cosson and included the botanist Napoléon Doumet-Adanson and other naturalists.
-In 1884 a geological section under Georges Rolland was added to the Tunisian Scientific Exploration Mission.
+In 1884, a geological section under Georges Rolland was added to the Tunisian Scientific Exploration Mission.
 Rolland was assisted by Philippe Thomas from 1885 and by Georges Le Mesle in 1887.

 In a speech on the colonial empire before the Chamber of Deputies on 28 March 1884, he declared that "it is a right for the superior races, because they have a duty.
 They have the duty to civilize the inferior races."
 Ferry directed the negotiations which led to the establishment of a French protectorate in Tunis (1881), prepared the treaty of 17 December 1885 for the occupation of Madagascar; directed the exploration of the Congo and of the Niger region; and above all, he organized the conquest of Annam and Tonkin in what became Indochina.

-The last of these endeavors led to a war with Qing dynasty China, which had a claim of suzerainty over the two provinces.
+The last of these endeavours led to a war with the Qing dynasty China, which had a claim of suzerainty over the two provinces.
 The excitement caused in Paris by the sudden retreat of the French troops from Lạng Sơn during this war led to the Tonkin Affair: his violent denunciation by Clemenceau and other radicals, and his downfall on 30 March 1885.
 Although the treaty of peace with the Chinese Empire (9 June 1885), in which the Qing dynasty ceded suzerainty of Annam and Tonkin to France, was the work of his ministry, he would never again serve as premier.

-The desire for a monarchy was strong in France in the early years of the Third Republic – Henri, Count of Chambord having made a bid early in its history.
+The desire for a monarchy was strong in France in the early years of the Third Republic – Henri, Count of Chambord, having made a bid early in its history.
 A committed republican, Ferry undertook a wide-scale "purge" by dismissing many known monarchists from top positions in the magistrature, army, and civil and diplomatic service.

-In the 1890s he visited Algeria and provided a critical report.
+In the 1890s, he visited Algeria and provided a critical report.
 He predicted that Algeria could not escape a conflict between Indigènes and Europeans: